Wall Street Analyst Initiated TeraWulf Inc. [WULF]. What else is Wall St. saying

 Sponsored

-Industry-leading power cost of approximately $6.2k per bitcoin produced in May 2023.

-The daily chart for WULF points out that the company has recorded 218.58% gains over the past six months.
+TeraWulf Inc. represents 165.01 million in outstanding shares, while the company has a total market value of $600.87 million with the latest information.
+WULF stock price has been found in the range of $2.585 to $3.18.

-If we look at the average trading volume of 3.32M shares, WULF reached to a volume of 5536457 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.57M shares, WULF reached a trading volume of 9045269 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about TeraWulf Inc. [WULF]: